davidclin/cloudcustodian-policies/README.md

 # Usage Considerations
 <details>
 <summary>Work in Progress</summary>

+*offhours.yml* is run as a Lambda with CloudWatch periodic scheduler.
+It filters for EC2 instances tagged with "maid_offhours" and obeys rules set forth in the corresponding value pair per [Cloud Custodian Offhours Policy](http://capitalone.github.io/cloud-custodian/docs/quickstart/offhours.html#offhours).
+When specifying on/off/tz values, the values in the policies are overrided by the EC2 instance maid_offhours tag.
+So you can set the onhour/offhour to anything in the policy and it will not do anything.

 *copy-tag* and *tag-team* policies require addtional enhancements that were added to c7n/tags.py.
 A modified version that tracks these changes can be found [here](https://github.com/capitalone/cloud-custodian/compare/master...mikegarrison:master).